Velatryx/tmux-guide/tmux/sessions.md

 ```bash
 tmux new -s mysession
 ```
 This creates a new session and attaches the session instantly named "mysession".
-Adding `-n` in the end of it will name the window of your choice.
+Adding `-n <name>` in the end of it will name the window of your choice.

 > Attaching to an existing session called "main", if not, creating a new one named "main"